yactouat/www.yactouat.com-fr/README.md

 - if you have permissions issues because you are running this for the first time, just wait a few minutes and retry later
 - when prompted, allow for unauthenticated invocations if it's a public API
 - when app' deployed, the wizard should reveal the service URL that you can visit in your browser

+##### a live staging env out of the box

+when you deployed your Cloud Run instance, every revision that will make on it will have the same TLS protected URL out of the box !
+I consider this URL to be a safe place to test stuff in real world conditions; for instance, you could deploy a different service for each locale so you can try internationalization without even having to point any domain to the real thing ;)